Phoenix Wright: Ace Attorney – Dual Destinies: Accolades

 The game was awarded 2013's Best 3DS Adventure Game by IGN.
 Gamezebo included it on a non-ranked list of the twenty-five best iOS games of 2014.
 Digital Spy gave it a Game of the Year award for most memorable moment, for the game's third episode, "Turnabout Academy", citing the narrative use of the friendship between the characters Juniper, Robin and Hugh.
-It was also nominated for Destructoid's "Best of 2013 Portable Game" award, and was the runner-up for VGMO's award for the best Eastern soundtrack of 2013.
+It was also nominated for Destructoids "Best of 2013 Portable Game" award, and was the runner-up for VGMO's award for the best Eastern soundtrack of 2013.
 The downloadable episode Turnabout Reclaimed won Hardcore Gamers award for the best downloadable content of 2013.